How steep Fed rate hikes affect your finances

 Short-term rates at these levels will make a recession likelier by increasing the cost of mortgages, car loans, and business loans.
 While the Fed hopes that higher borrowing costs will slow growth by cooling the hot job market and capping wage growth, the risk is that the Fed could weaken the economy, causing a recession that would produce significant job losses.

-AP Business Writers Christopher Rugaber in Washington, Tom Krisher in Detroit and Damien Troise and Ken Sweet in New York contributed to this report.
+AP Business Writers Christopher Rugaber in Washington, Tom Krisher in Detroit and Damian Troise and Ken Sweet in New York contributed to this report.

 The Associated Press receives support from Charles Schwab Foundation for educational and explanatory reporting to improve financial literacy.
 The independent foundation is separate from Charles Schwab and Co.
 Inc. The AP is solely responsible for its journalism.”